MinhTranQuang258/spring-core/README.md

   **Dependency Injection (DI)**

   DI is a specific technique for achieving IoC.
-It involves providing dependencies to an object rather than creating them within the object itself.
+It is a software design pattern that promotes loose coupling between classes by passing dependencies.
 It's a common and popular implementation of the IoC principle.

 </details>
 <details>